data-edu/data-science-in-education/16-teaching-data-science.Rmd

 data science methods, but also to consider what we know about *how to teach data science*.
-In recognition of these dual meanings of data science in education, we've referred to the application of data science methods as "data science *in* education\*, and the teaching and learning of data science as "data science \*for" education [@rosenberg2020mdsc].
+In recognition of these dual meanings of data science in education, we've referred to the application of data science methods as "data science *in* education", and the teaching and learning of data science as "data science *for* education" [@rosenberg2020mdsc].

 Naturally, educators who do data science are positioned well to try to